The Return of the Spirit (miniseries)

-The Return of the Spirit also known as The Soul Return (عودة الروح, aliases: Return of the Spirit or Return of Soul or The Return of Consciousness, translit: Awdat Al-Roh, French: Retour de l'Esprit) is a 1977 Egyptian television miniseries starring Salah Zulfikar and directed by Hussein Kamal.
-The series is based on the 1933 novel written by Tawfiq Al-Hakim under the same name.
+The Return of the Spirit also known as The Soul Return (عودة الروح, aliases: Return of the Spirit or Return of Soul or The Return of Consciousness, translit: Awdat Al-Roh, French: Retour de l'Esprit) is an Egyptian television miniseries starring Salah Zulfikar and directed by Hussein Kamal.
+The series is based on the 1933 novel written by Tawfiq al-Hakim under the same name.

 Plot

 A young man who lives with his father's family of three uncles, who all fall in love with their neighbor who does not care about one of them, but she loves a neighbor in the same house, which makes one of the women do black magic to separate them, and suddenly Egyptian Revolution of 1919.
 The neighbors' situation changes and they decide to participate in the revolution, but they are arrested and they are all placed in one prison, then they fall ill and are taken to the hospital in one room, and each one begins to recall his memories.